Petaloptyon/mnist_generator_denoiser/README.md

 If you want to run my Gan you should do it on google colab.
 Sorry for not attaching weights, but I can't upload files to github that weigh more than 25 MB

-I improve my GAN (i do the same here: https://github.com/Petaloptyon/mnist_generator_by_prompt) if you wanna know more details, look at my code.
-Now my GAN has only one lack and can't fix it yet, so lack is that it averaging all samples.
-I apply weights above if wanna know how to use any weight just look at code at partition `train` -> `Train denoisers and gan_model`.
-So here is the result.
-I ask to draw 021324354657687980 and here it is:
+I've improved my GAN (I've done the same here: https://github.com/Petaloptyon/mnist_generator_by_prompt ) if you want to know more details, see my code.
+However, my GAN has only one flaw and I can't fix it yet, so the flaw is that it averages all the samples.
+I attach weights above, if you want to know how to use any weight, just look at the code in the section ``train`` -> ``Train denoisers and gan_model``.
+So, here is the result.
+I asked to draw 021324354657687980 and that's what happened:

 ![image](https://github.com/Petaloptyon/mnist_generator_denoiser/assets/131547274/c9e6da3b-2956-4b82-adba-1f4f57af474a)

-``If you know how improve my GAN please write me.``
+If you know how to improve my GAN, please email me.